w3f/research/docs/Polkadot/economics/3-parachain-experiment.md

 Originated in medieval Europe, the name "candle auctions" derive from the way they were conducted.
 The auctioneer would light a candle in view of all the bidders and accept bids until the flame extinguished.
 The highest bidder at the moment the candle went out was declared the winner (cf., e.g., Hobson, 1971).
 The earliest accounts of this kind of auction date back to 14th-century France, where they were used to sell chattels and leases.
 In England, furs were sold via candle auctions up to the 18th century (cf. Füllbrunn and Sadrieh, 2012, for more details and references).

 Candle auctions have become rare.
 Possible reasons include the technical difficulty of generating generic randomness and the challenge of verifying commitment to a random device.
 Recent advances in cryptography help circumvent these issues and have brought candle auctions back into consideration.
-For example, For example, Google held a patent for a dynamic auction with a random ending time, which expired in 2020 (Patent No. US6665649B1).
+For example, Google held a patent for a dynamic auction with a random ending time, which expired in 2020 (Patent No. US6665649B1).

 Front-running is a significant challenge in blockchain-based auction implementations.
 To mitigate this issue, the Polkadot protocol employs a candle auction mechanism.
 Since block production occurs at discrete intervals and all pending transactions are stored in the chain's mempool, tech-savvy bidders can, in principle, inspect and react to upcoming bids.
 This raises concerns that such behavior may reduce overall incentives to bid, thereby lowering both revenue and potential efficiency.
 As Häfner & Stewart (2021) argue, while cryptographic solutions to front-running do exist, they are not feasible within Polkadot's automated setting, primarily because smart contracts among bidders are expected.